* ECB vows to keep sub-zero rates till next year

 By Nick Brown

-The ECB now plans to reduce monthly asset purchases between October and December to 15 billion euros until the end of 2018 and then conclude the program.
+The ECB now plans to reduce monthly asset purchases between October and December to 15 billion euros until the end of 2018 and then conclude the programme, though ECB President Mario Draghi stressed that the governing council stood ready “to adjust all its instruments as appropriate.”

-Investors, though, seized on comments indicating that interest rates would stay at record lows at least through the summer of 2019, and some analysts believed it may be longer.
+Investors, though, seized on comments indicating that interest rates would stay at record lows at least through the summer of 2019.

 “With Draghi’s term of office due to expire at the end of October 2019, we feel the ECB is unlikely to start increasing interest rates until the new ECB president is firmly in place,” said David Zahn, head of European fixed income for Franklin Templeton.

-The euro touched on its steepest one-day drop against the U.S. dollar since June 2016, and was down 1.64 percent at 1.160.
+The euro, meanwhile, touched on its steepest one-day drop against the U.S. dollar since June of 2016, while the dollar accelerated to a two-week peak.

-The dollar index, which measures the greenback against six other top currencies, rose 1.1 percent.
+The euro was last down 1.37 percent to $1.1628, while the dollar index, which measures the greenback against six top currencies, rose 0.85 percent.

-The pan-European FTSEurofirst 300 index rose 1.25 percent, reversing earlier losses, buoyed by big gains in interest rate-sensitive sectors like autos and utilities.
+The pan-European FTSEurofirst 300 index rose 1.40 percent, buoyed by big gains in interest rate-sensitive sectors like autos and utilities.

 “The hawks had been guiding for a June hike before the meeting and, given the clear guidance the ECB gave today on interest rates, it had to be priced out,” said AFS Group analyst Arne Petimezas.
 “It doesn’t seem like we’re at the stage where the hawks are on top of things.”

-The effects were more measured in the U.S., where Wall Street indexes were creeping up, stabilized too by a U.S. Commerce Department report showing retail sales rose 0.8 percent last month, the biggest advance since November 2017.
+The U.S. Commerce Department reported that retail sales rose 0.8 percent last month, the biggest advance since November 2017.
+Data for April was also revised upward.

 One issue keeping investors in check was concern about U.S. threats to impose tariffs on $50 billion of Chinese goods.
 U.S. President Donald Trump was planning to meet with trade advisers later to decide whether to activate the tariffs, a senior administration official said on Wednesday.

-CBOT corn and soybean futures tumbled as uncertainty about tariffs and favorable crop weather in the U.S. Midwest prompted funds to liquidate big long positions.
+CBOT corn and soybean futures were down sharply as uncertainty about tariffs and favorable crop weather in the U.S. Midwest have prompted funds to liquidate big long positions.

-In a rare merging of the sports and trading worlds, markets are gearing up for soccer’s World Cup in Russia, where time zone differences mean more matches during European, U.S. and Latin American trading hours than any previous tournament.
+Another event markets were gearing up for: the start of soccer’s World Cup in Russia, where time zone differences mean there will be more matches during European or U.S. and Latin American trading hours than any previous tournament.

 A study done during the last World Cup with similarly-timed games, the 2010 finals in South Africa, showed trading volumes on share markets dropped by a third on average when matches were on and 55 percent when a market’s own team played.